theodoreOnzGit/teh-o/lit_review/main.typ

 Carlo simulation is essential.
 Let us consider some methods for speeding up Monte Carlo simulations for the purposes of MGXS generation.

+For this work, any work on Method of Characteristics is out of scope.

 = Homogenisation Methods

-The most straightforward of these methods is homogenisation.
+While homogenisation is generally not desired for high fidelity, it is a good starting point in simulating an approximate representation of a doubly-heterogeneous pebble bed.
 This is where the double heterogeneity is eliminated from the pebble itself.
 Homogenisation is not preferred because we lose information about the TRISO geometry.
 Moreover, some of the spatial self shielding effects are lost when homogenising